PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] HH-DD-MM-YYYY-log_instancelD.
 - [ ] YYYY-MM-DD-HH-logJnstancelD.

-### 264. Which of the following statements about SQS is true?
+### 264. Which of the following statements about SQS Standard queue is true?

 - [ ] Messages will be delivered exactly once and messages will be delivered in First in, First out order.
 - [ ] Messages will be delivered exactly once and message delivery order is indeterminate.
-- [x] Messages will be delivered one or more times and messages will be delivered in First in, First out order.
+- [ ] Messages will be delivered one or more times and messages will be delivered in First in, First out order.
-- [ ] Messages will be delivered one or more times and message delivery order is indeterminate.
+- [x] Messages will be delivered one or more times and message delivery order is indeterminate.

 ### 265. A corporate web application is deployed within an Amazon VPC, and is connected to the corporate data center via IPSec VPN.
 The application must authenticate against the on-premise LDAP server.
 Once authenticated, logged-in users can only access an S3 keyspace specific to the user.
 Which two approaches can satisfy the objectives?
 (Choose TWO)